MathKeyboardEngine/MathKeyboardEngine.CSharp/README.md

 ## Documentation

-Visit the [documentation](https://mathkeyboardengine.github.io/docs/csharp/0.1/) and the [Examples folder](https://github.com/MathKeyboardEngine/MathKeyboardEngine.CSharp/tree/master/Examples) for more implementation details.
+Visit the [documentation](https://mathkeyboardengine.github.io/docs/csharp/0.1/) and (the right version of)\* the [Examples folder](https://github.com/MathKeyboardEngine/MathKeyboardEngine.CSharp/tree/master/Examples) for more implementation details.
 There's only one example - for Blazor WebAssembly - but even if you work with something else - like Xamarin, .NET MAUI (especially .NET MAUI Blazor!), WPF or UWP - you may find parts that you want to copy.

+\* If you use a version tag in the url like this: https://github.com/MathKeyboardEngine/MathKeyboardEngine.CSharp/tree/v0.1.1, you can see the git repository as it was for that version.
+That may not be needed if the [changelog](https://github.com/MathKeyboardEngine/MathKeyboardEngine.CSharp/tree/main/CHANGELOG.md) doesn't note any important changes.

 ## Ask or contribute